 Long Record of Outperformance

-During periods shown of 15 years and longer ending December 31, 2019, the annualized returns of the Russell Midcap® Index were typically higher than the Russell Top 200® Index (large caps), the Russell 2000® Index (small caps), and the S&P 500 Index (a leading indicator of the stock market).
-For periods less than 15 years, returns were competitive.
+As of December 31, 2021, the annualized returns of the Russell Midcap® Index have experienced typically higher absolute returns during the last 42 years when looking at 20-Year Rolling Returns than the Russell Top 200® Index (large caps), the Russell 2000® Index (small caps), and the S&P 500 Index (a leading indicator of the stock market).

 Relative to small-cap companies, mid-cap companies generally have less risk as their businesses are more diversified and have better access to capital.
 Relative to large-cap companies, mid-cap companies have the potential to generate higher earnings growth and have less complex business models.
 This balance has provided consistent risk-adjusted performance.